Kolbeckenstein/dragonwizard/README.md

 A Discord bot that answers D&D 5th Edition rules questions using retrieval-augmented generation (RAG).
 Ask it anything from spell mechanics to grappling rules — it searches your ingested rulebooks and generates a cited answer via an LLM.
 It can also roll dice mid-answer.

+Note - This is a vibe-coded project created for hobby and personal research reasons.

 ## Features

 - **`/ask`** — slash command for rules questions; responds with cited sources